chadvandy/tw_autogen/override_methods/README.md

 function episodic_scripting:apply_dilemma_diplomatic_bonus(faction_a_key, faction_a_key, bonus_value) end
 ```

 Obviously, the above lists "faction_a_key" twice, in both the ---@param lines and the function definition line.
 I just want to change it to "faction_b_key" the second time for each.
-I would create a new .txt file - vandy.txt in my case! - in the overrides/ folder, and override the things I want to change.
+I would create a new .lua file - vandy.lua in my case! - in the overrides/ folder, and override the things I want to change.

 ```
 --- Directly applies a diplomatic bonus or penalty between two factions, as if it had come from a dilemma.
 The bonus should be an integer between -6 and +6, each integer value of which corresponds to a change type (from PENALTY_XXXLARGE (-6) to BONUS_XXXLARGE (+6)) which carries a diplomatic attitude modifier that is actually applied.